 This day trip was less pleasant than the previous day.
 Not only was it a LONG day of driving, I was the only solo traveler in the group and the other people on the tour were not only unfriendly, but even rude at times.
 The group varied greatly in age, which I think was a problem and where some of the tension came from.
 I put my headphones in and tried to ignore all of them after a while.
 Needless to say, I didn’t make any friends that day!

-I did my best to enjoy the day and our tour guide was very nice and very patient with our group of ingrates.
+I did my best to enjoy the day and our tour guide was very nice and very patient with our group.
 I tried to stick with her at times because she was the only one who spoke to me all day.
 I took this quick video in the tour bus.
 Sorry about all the background noise, but she is explaining the history of the Lanna Kingdom and the origins of Chiang Rai.
 I’m no video/sound editor so sorry if you can’t hear her clearly!

 I don’t even have many photos because my camera was stolen in Cambodia not long after this, and I hadn’t had a chance to upload my photos from this day before it was taken.
 Most of the photos I’m posting are from my iPhone or Google.
 Just a disclaimer: all photos on all my future posts about my trip to Asia will be from my iPhone unfortunately!